 Speaking of great outlooks and places to capture a photo, the Snake River Outlook is another famous image in the park.
 Here you’ll see the winding Snake River as it curls across the landscape before turning away from the Teton Range.
 Sunrise and Sunset are great times to visit but expect crowds.

 Oxbow Bend overlooks Moran Lake toward the Teton Range, but it’s also where you’re most likely to spot wildlife.
-Keep your eyes peeled for bears, coyotes, moose, and birds especially if you visit during the morning or evening.
+Keep your eyes peeled for grizzly bears, wolves, coyotes, bison, moose, and birds especially if you visit during the morning or evening.

 On a clear day, the mountains reflect in the smooth water to create a perfect mirror image.
 Here is another great spot to pause for lunch.